Decoding RWA Tokenized U.S. Treasuries: Functional Dissection and Address Role Inference: Address Role Predictive Modeling

-The results in Table~\ref{tab:all-dataset-results} compare the performance of benchmark methods and our proposed PoincaVec variants across four blockchain transaction graph datasets with varying structural properties and label sparsity.
-Across all datasets, the full PoincaVec pipeline incorporating both hierarchical radius-based features (H) and topology-aware walk embeddings (T) achieves the highest or near-highest F1 scores, demonstrating strong generalization to fraud node (address) classification tasks.
-For the Ethereum dataset featuring a large, sparsely labeled transaction network, PoincaVec (w/ H, w/ T) achieves an F1 of 0.940, outperforming proximity-based baselines such as Node2Vec and structurally driven Role2Vec.
+Table~\ref{tab:all-dataset-results} presents a comparison of benchmark methods and our PoincaVec variants across four blockchain transaction graph datasets with varying structural properties and labels.
+Across all datasets, the full PoincaVec pipeline incorporating both hierarchical radius-based features (H) and topology-aware walk embeddings (T) achieves the highest or near-highest F1 scores, demonstrating generalization to anomalous address classification tasks.
+For the large, sparsely labeled network of Ethereum dataset, PoincaVec (w/ H, w/ T) achieves an F1 of 0.940, outperforming proximity-based baselines such as Node2Vec and structurally driven Role2Vec.
 The \textsc{AscendEXHacker} dataset exhibits an imbalanced role distribution, where only a small fraction of addresses are tagged as direct heist participants, while the majority are exchange-facing services such as DEX routers (e.g., Uniswap).
-In this setting, hierarchical radius-based features (H) offer an inductive prior: heist addresses tend to lie peripherally with sparse connectivity, while services cluster near radius enabling PoincaVec (w/ H, w/o T) to achieve the highest F1 of 0.840, whereas adding walk-based features reduces performance to 0.794.
+In this setting, hierarchical radius-based features (H) offer an inductive prior: heist addresses tend to lie peripherally with sparse connectivity, while services cluster near radius, enabling PoincaVec (w/ H, w/o T) to achieve the highest F1 of 0.840, whereas adding walk-based features reduces performance to 0.794.
 Notably, PoincaVec obtained an F1 of 0.945 on the Ethereum Classic (ETC) dataset, demonstrating its capacity to disentangle abnormal node roles.
-These results demonstrate the performance of embedding blockchain transaction graphs in hyperbolic space, where latent hierarchies and peripheral node behaviours, which are common in fraud and scam context, can be captured more compactly in our proposed method.
+These results demonstrate the performance of embedding blockchain transaction graphs in hyperbolic space, where latent hierarchies and peripheral node behaviours, which are common in fraud and scam contexts, can be captured more compactly in our proposed method.
 Additional evaluation figures and detailed metric analyses are provided in Appendix \ref{appx:extended-eval}, including full Precision@k curves and prevalence-sensitivity visualizations across all datasets.